tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Schemas.md

      -->
       <kbd><img src="./images/schemamixin1.png"  /></kdb>

-      Your schema will now have the Subscription Details Mixin EE object and all of the fields within this object
+      Your schema will now have the Subscription Details Mixin EE and Identities Mixin EE objects and all of the fields within these objects

       <!---
       ![Demo](./images/schemamixin2.png)